 - NIH/NIBIB R01 EB024498, Pogue:PI, 08/17 – 04/21

 This project is focused on development of an independent Cherenkov excited luminescence scanned imaging system for high resolution molecular imaging in small animals.

 - NIH/NCI R01 CA233564-01, Sentman, Hoopes: Co- PI, 06/19 - 04/24

 How local tumor radiation therapy enhances CAR T cell efficacy and host anti-tumor immunity.

 In this application we propose to understand the mechanism and efficacy potential of NK CAR T cells and hypofractionated / SBRT in solid tumor therapy.
 Currently resubmitted.

-For example, our team has published innovative work in the exploration of hyperbaric oxygen treatment as a potential radiation sensitizer, recently applied in conjunction with combined modality therapy for head & neck tumors.
+For example, our team has published innovative work in the exploration of hyperbaric oxygen treatment (HBO) as a potential radiation sensitizer, recently applied in conjunction with combined modality therapy for head & neck tumors.
 (Hartford et al, IJROPBP 2017.)
 We have now extended this work to study HBO in conjunction with stereotactic radiosurgery for the treatment of brain metastases.
-These project are planned for extension to multi-institutional settings in Phase II-III studies.
+These projects are planned for extension to multi-institutional settings in Phase II-III studies.

 Large-scale NCI-funded cooperative group trials